dfinity/motoko/design/IDL-AS.md

   Variant: Imported IDL files are translated separately and included via `import` in ActorScript.

-* Importing IDL types from the ActorScript compilero
+* Importing IDL types from the ActorScript compiler

   If `path/to/foo.didl` a textual IDL file, then a declaration